Article written by

 In California, those aged 21 and older may grow up to six plants for adult use, with no more than six plants allowed in any residence.
 Medical cannabis patients can obtain a grower’s recommendation, which allows them to cultivate their own plants with no growing limit and are instead allowed to grow the number of plants they need within 100 square feet to treat their qualifying condition.
 Keep in mind that local jurisdictions can set their own growing caps.
 You can get your grower’s recommendation from Leafwell.

 In Colorado, individuals 21 and over can grow up to six cannabis plants for medical or adult use but only can have three mature plants at any given time.
 Medical marijuana patients may petition to grow more.
 Caregivers with more than one patient can grow up to 36 plants, serving up to five patients.

 In Hawaii, it’s legal for medical marijuana patients to grow up to ten cannabis plants in a single residence for their use.
 However, patients must register as a cultivator with the state before growing their plants.

-In Illinois, medical marijuana patients and their caregivers can cultivate up to five cannabis plants at one time for personal use.
+In Illinois, medical marijuana patients and their caregivers can cultivate up to five cannabis plants simultaneously for personal use.
 Recreational cultivation is not permitted, and growing five or fewer plants for recreational use is a misdemeanor that comes with a fine.

 In Maine, adults can grow up to six mature cannabis plants for medical or adult use, with up to six mature plants or 12 immature plants in a single residence.

 In Massachusetts, adults 21 and over can grow up to six cannabis plants for medical or recreational use.
-The state allows up to 12 plants per residence regardless of the total number of adults over 21 who reside there.
+The state allows up to 12 plants per residence regardless of the total number of adults over 21.